The Puritan New World vision in the longer schemes of things

 - The imaginary projection of nature as the scene of an especially American self.

-- The representation of a self that uses such a scene to enact a specifically American mode of self-realization (in the future).
+- The representation of a self that uses such a scene to enact a specifically American model of self-realization (in the future).

-- The conscious or unconscious references to biblical imagery and the biblical conception of history: American as a necessary self fulfilling promise.
+- The conscious or unconscious references to biblical imagery and the biblical conception of history: American identity as a necessary self-fulfilling promise.